openmovementproject/openmovement/docs/buildax/docs/faq.md

 If you encounter a line reading "ASSERT" and a file/line number, this might indicate a firmware issue.
 Please send us this file and a description of what you were trying to do, and steps to reproduce your problem (if possible).

+---
+## Will BuildAX interfere with my other equipment/BMS/WiFi/etc

+As BuildAX runs on the 433MHz ISM radio band, it will not interfere with (or be disrupted by) networks like 802.11n WiFi which run on the 2.4GHz band.

+Additionally, the design of the radio protocol means that our packets are very short- this reduces the probability that they will interfere with other 433MHz protocols (or each other).

+Finally, the radio chipsets used have been EMC-tested (and type-approved) in order for the hardware to receive the CE marking.
+This means that BuildAX conforms to the EEA directives for electromagnetic noise emission.